biotorrents/gazelle/README.md

 #### Two-Factor Authentication

 Despite our other (less intrusive) methods of protecting user accounts being more than sufficient for virtually all feasible attacks, we also ship optional 2FA should users feel the need to enable it.

+#### Universal 2nd Factor

+Support for physical U2F tokens has also been added as an optional alternative to normal 2FA.
+U2F allows users to protect their account with something less likely to be lost or erased than 2FA keys stored on a phone.

 #### Unique Infohashes